dincarnato/papers/Borovska et al., 2025/README.md

 ### Evolutionary conservation assessment by covariation analysis
 This final step allows prioritizing regions of the transcriptome that are under strong purifying selection.
 The presence of significant covariation is usually a strong evidence for functionality of RNA structures, therefore this step can help mining functional RNA structural switches out of a plethora of structurally-heterogeneous regions identified by DRACO.

-This analysis step relies on a modified version of `cm-builder`, which is capable of analyzing entire bacterial genomes.
+This analysis step relies on the `cm-builder` utility.
 Before proceeding with the covariation analysis, all structures modeled in the previous step need to be consolidated into a single dot-bracket file.
-It is important to point out that, in some cases, two DRACO-deconvolved reactivity profiles for a same transcriptome region, corresponding to two alternative conformations making up the ensemble for that transcript, might converge on the same (or a very similar) structure during modeling.
+It is important to point out that, in some cases, two DRACO-deconvolved reactivity profiles for alternative conformations of a same transcriptome region might converge on the same (or a very similar) structure during modeling.
 This can happen for different reasons, such as limits in the thermodynamic model, or conformations sharing a very similar secondary structure but differing at the tertiary structure level.

 Therefore, prior to performing the covariation analysis, alternative conformations showing very similar secondary structures are collapsed into a single representative structure (to reduce runtimes) using the `removeRedundantStructs` script included in this repository: